Mazda3 Fastback saloon - Engines, drive & performance

 The Mazda3 Fastback is fun to drive and its engine is strong

-The 3 Fastback is good to drive, and offers a good balance between sensible running costs and driving fun, putting it near the top of its class.
-While there's no diesel option, the petrol engine can return respectable fuel economy when driven gently, and its responsive nature suits the Mazda's precise, agile feel.
+The Mazda3 is good to drive whether you choose the hatchback or saloon, and offers a good balance between sensible running costs and driving fun, putting it near the top of its class.
+While there's no diesel or hybrid option, the petrol engine can return respectable fuel economy when driven gently, and its responsive nature suits the Mazda's precise, agile feel.
+If you're after a small family car and value driving experience, the Mazda3 should be on your list.

 Mazda3 Fastback petrol engine

-There’s just the one petrol engine to choose from – a 178bhp 2.0-litre four-cylinder – and it’s pretty nippy - there’s plenty of oomph for everyday driving.
+There’s just the one petrol engine to choose from – a 183bhp 2.0-litre four-cylinder – and it’s pretty nippy.
+You’ll find that there’s plenty of oomph for everyday driving.
 The standard six-speed manual gearbox is slick and easy to use and the gears themselves are well matched to the engine.
-Unlike equivalent turbocharged models, however, you do need to work the engine fairly hard and keep the revs up.
+Unlike equivalent turbocharged models, however, you do need to work the engine fairly hard and keep the revs up, which will dent your fuel economy.